GuillaumeLeclerc/fastargs/README.md

   'beta': Param(float, default=1.0)
 )
 ```
-This way users won't see the option `momentum` until they define `optim.algorithm=Adam` and the momentum will not trigger validation error if not filled if another optimizer is chosen.
+This way users won't see the option `momentum` until they define `optim.algorithm=Adam` and failing to fill it will not trigger a validation error if another optimizer is chosen.

 ## Tests